-GeneralAs a recipient of an AIP grant, a sponsor agrees to maintain all pertinent project accounts and records that fully disclose the disposition of all grant proceeds.
-Sponsors must maintain accounts and records in accordance with an accounting system that will facilitate an effective audit.
+GeneralAs the recipient of an AIP grant, a sponsor agrees to maintain all pertinent project accounts and records that fully disclose the disposition of all grant proceeds.
+Sponsors must maintain accounts and records in accordance with an accounting system that will facilitate an effective audit by a third party.

-The requirement for an audit is established by grant assurance #13 and by reference to Federal Regulation 49 CFR Part 18.
-Sponsors that expend $500,000 or more in an year in Federal funds must have a single or program-specific audit conducted for that year in accordance with the Single Audit Act of 1984 (as amended) and OMB Circular A-133 "Audits of States, Local Governments and Nonprofit Organization".
-The $500,000 threshold represents all Federal funding sources.
+Grant assurance #13 and Federal Regulation 49 CFR Part 18.26 establish the requirement for the non-Federal audit.
+Sponsors that expend $500,000 of Federal funds in a fiscal year must conduct a single or program-specific audit that year that conforms with the Single Audit Act of 1984 (as amended) and the standards of OMB Circular A-133 "Audits of States, Local Governments and Nonprofit Organization".
+The $500,000 threshold represents all Federal funding sources, not just AIP funds.

-Audits are to be conducted by an independent auditor in accordance with generally accepted auditing standards covering financial audits and standards presented within OMB Circular A-133.
-The Sponsor shall keep a copy of the audit report on file for three years from date of issuance.
+The Sponsor's independent audit must conduct the audit in accordance with generally accepted government auditing standards and OMB Circular A-133.
+The Sponsor must keep a copy of the audit report on file for three years from date of issuance.

-Sponsor’s can no longer mail audit reports to the Federal Clearinghouse.
-Once complete, the Sponsor shall submit the audit report online to the Federal Audit Clearinghouse at http://harvester.census.gov/fac/.
+Sponsors do not need to mail a hard copy of the audit reports to our office.
+Sponsors shall submit their completed audit report online to the Federal Audit Clearinghouse at http://harvester.census.gov/fac/.